ludwig-ai/ludwig-docs/docs/examples/mnist.md

 The Ludwig configuration file describes the machine learning task.
 There is a vast array of options to control the learning process.
 This example only covers a small fraction of the options.
 Only the options used in this example are described.
 Please refer to the [Configuration Section](../../configuration) for all the details.

 First it defines the `input_features`.
-For the image feature, the configuration specifies the type of neural network architecture to process the image.
-In this example it is a two layer [Stacked Convolutional Neural Network](../../configuration/features/image_features/#convolutional-stack-encoder-stacked_cnn) followed by a fully connected layer with dropout regularization.
+For the image feature, the configuration specifies the type of neural network architecture to encode the image.
+In this example the encoder is a two layer [Stacked Convolutional Neural Network](../../configuration/features/image_features/#convolutional-stack-encoder-stacked_cnn) followed by a fully connected layer with dropout regularization.

 Next the `output_features` are defined.
 In this case, there is only one output feature called `label`.
 This is a [categorical feature](../../configuration/features/category_features/) that indicates the digit the image represents, 0, 1, 2, ..., 9.